utomm/utomm.github.io/_pages/about.md

 I graduated from ShenYuan Honors College, Beihang University (Beijing University of Aeronautics and Astronautics, BUAA) with a Bachelor's degree and from the Robotics Institute of Beihang University with a Master's degree, supervised by Prof. Wang Wei.

-While my current research focuses on how (data-driven) **perceptions** can make robots more **autonomous and intelligent**, I still have a strong passion for hardware design and real world experiments, stemming from my background as an engineering student who embarked from the field of **Mechatronics**.
+While my current research focuses on how (data-driven) **perceptions** can make robots more **autonomous and intelligent**, I also have a strong passion for hardware design and real world experiments, stemming from my background as an engineering student who embarked from the field of **Mechatronics**.

 For more details, please check my [published papers](https://scholar.google.com/citations?user=BlK2gEAAAAAJ) <img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"> about **SLAM** and **Robot Learning**.
 You can also have a look at my previous tiny projects about robotics and automation.